 - Inability to pass gas

 - Stools that are difficult or painful to pass

-- Slow movement of stool through your colon
+- The slow movement of stool through your colon

 - Delayed emptying of the colon from pelvic floor disorders especially in women, and colon surgery